binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 ---

-1. our red team has a week or two to find all the defects we've be conscientiously adding for months
+1. Our red team has a week or two to find all the defects we've be conscientiously adding for months

 ----